sherifabdlnaby/kubephp/README.md

       Version, will try to access the DB at php's script initialization (even at the post-install cmd's), and it will fail when it cannot connect to
       DB.
 [Make sure you configure doctrine to avoid this extra DB Check connection.](https://symfony.com/doc/current/reference/configuration/doctrine.html#:~:text=The-,server_version,-option%20was%20added)

-3. Xdebug not working

-    - Xdebug is configured to work with Linux, to make it work for Mac/Windows, please change `XDEBUG_CLIENT_HOST` env variable to `host.docker.internal` in `docker-compose.yml` file.

 # License